boxed/mutmut/e2e_projects/benchmark_1k/README.md

 # Benchmark 1K

-A synthetic benchmark project with 1000 mutants for validating mutmut's process isolation and hot-fork warmup strategy performance.
+A synthetic benchmark project with 1000 mutants for validating mutmut's process isolation and forkserver warmup strategy performance.

 **TL;DR:**
 - `fork` is fastest and nearly immune to import delays (requires fork-safe libraries)
-- `collect` (hot-fork default) is 2-9x faster than `import`/`none` depending on import cost
+- `collect` (forkserver default) is 2-9x faster than `import`/`none` depending on import cost
 - Higher import delays dramatically penalize `import` and `none` strategies